6 Effective Ways To Reduce Your Risk Of Pneumonia

 3. Maintain good and healthy habits

-Good health habits such as a healthy diet, rest, and regular exercise, will help keep you from getting sick from viruses and respiratory illnesses9.
+Good health habits such as a healthy diet, proper rest, and regular exercise goes a long way in not only preventing pneumonia but a slew of health problems.
+A healthy lifestyle will help you prevent sickness from viruses and respiratory illnesses.9

 4. Keep an eye on your general health

 Be sure to manage existing health conditions such as asthma, chronic obstructive pulmonary disease (COPD), and heart disease well.
-Since pneumonia often follows respiratory infections, you should also be aware of any symptoms that linger for more than a few days9.
+Since pneumonia often follows respiratory infections, you should also be aware of any possible symptoms that linger for more than a few days.9

 5. Address environmental factors

-Regularly breathing in dust, chemicals, air pollution, or toxic fumes can damage your lungs, which in turn will make your lungs more vulnerable to infection11.
-A way to lessen any potential negative effects of pollution includes air purifiers, which can help clean the air you breathe by filtering out fine particles12.
+Regularly breathing in dust, chemicals, air pollution, toxic fumes, or any other harmful pollutants can damage your lungs, which in turn will make them more vulnerable to infection.11 One of the ways to mitigate potential negative effects of pollution are air purifiers, which cleans the air you breathe by filtering out fine particles12.

 6. Get the pneumococcal vaccine to protect against pneumonia

 Pneumococcal vaccines reduce your risk of getting pneumonia by protecting you against certain kinds of bacteria8.
-People from high-risk groups are strongly suggested to get these vaccinations, as they are more vulnerable to developing pneumonia8.
+People from high-risk groups, such as the elderly and those with weakened immune systems, are strongly suggested to get these vaccinations, as they are more vulnerable to developing pneumonia.8

 To learn more about the right immunisation options for you or your loved ones, reach out and speak to a healthcare professional today.